 Routine vaccinations during COVID-19: What parents need to know

-How to safely get routine vaccinations for your child during the COVID-19 pandemic.
+How to safely get routine vaccinations for your child during the pandemic

 The outbreak of coronavirus disease 2019 (COVID-19) has brought with it fear and uncertainty.
-Many parents are asking about when there will be a COVID-19 vaccine and what to do about routine childhood vaccinations during the pandemic.
+Many parents are asking what to do about routine childhood vaccinations during the pandemic.
 We're here to provide answers to your most common questions.

 Should my child still get routine vaccines during the COVID-19 pandemic?